 This event will feature a presentation by Ashoka Mody of his new book, which argues that the Euro is at the root of the problems the European Union faces today.

 Bruegel director Guntram Wolff discusses current tensions in central banking governance with Paul Tucker, former deputy governor of the Bank of England and author of the newly released book 'Unelected Power: The Quest for Legitimacy in Central Banking and the Regulatory State'.

-On 6 April Bruegel, as in previous years, will host the presentation of the Euro Yearbook, a collection of experts’ insights on the construction of the European Monetary Union through 2016.
+On 4 June Bruegel, as in previous years, will host the presentation of the Euro Yearbook, a collection of experts’ insights on the construction of the European Monetary Union through 2017.

 We are pleased to host the presentation of Paul Tucker's latest book.

 What are the major challenges of central banks today?
 This book discusses the developing role of central banks and the policies they pursue in seeking monetary and financial stabilisation, while also giving suggestions for model strategies.

 Central banks came out of the Great Recession with increased power and responsibilities.
 Indeed, central banks are often now seen as 'the only game in town', and a place to put innumerable problems vastly exceeding their traditional remit.
 These new powers do not fit well, however, with the independence of central banks, remote from the democratic control of government.

 This event looked at fundamental questions about the central banking systems and how the Great Recession might have prompted a reassessment of the old central banking model.

 In March 1968, Milton Friedman’s “The Role of Monetary Policy” - after his famous presidential address to the American Economic Association - was published in the American Economic Review.
 50 years later, economists reflect on this famous work.

 Two years of elections have shown that we live in an age of increasing political and economic populism.
 What are the consequences of that for central banks?
 We explore opinions about it, from both 2017 and more recently.